Dallinger/Dallinger/docs/source/contributing_to_dallinger.rst

 2. Run `scripts/update_experiments_constraints.sh` to update the constraints.txt
 files in the demos.

-3. Link to the new version's tree using: `https://github.com/dallinger/dallinger/tree/vX.X.X.` Push your branch and create a PR with the `release` label.
+3. Push your branch and create a PR with the `release` label.

 4. Merge this release with the commit "Release version X.X.X."